CTSRD-CHERI/SIMTight/README.md

 ```

 For GHC 9.2.1 or later, [ghcup](https://www.haskell.org/ghcup/) can be
 used.

 If you're having difficulty meeting the dependencies, please
 use our [docker container](docker/).

+## Getting started

-Now, we recursively clone the repo:
+Recursively clone the repo:

 ```sh
 $ git clone --recursive https://github.com/CTSRD-CHERI/SIMTight